 Now that you know what you’re looking for in the perfect acorn squash and the best way to cut into slices it time to get cooking.
 For this Oven Roasted Parmesan Acorn Squash you will need acorn squash, olive oil, garlic, parmesan cheese, salt and pepper.

-Cut the squash in half (see my tips below) and scoop out the seeds and pulp.
+Cut the squash in half (see my tips above) and scoop out the seeds and pulp.
 Then slice it into half inch pieces.
 Then in a large bowl combine olive oil, garlic, salt and pepper.
 Toss the squash in the mixture to coat.

 Next, lay the squash out on a rimmed sheet pan.
 Then sprinkle with grated cheese.
 Place in a preheated 400º for thirty minutes or until the squash is fork tender and the cheese is golden brown.